jogaudard/phdthesis_toolbox/README.md

 - Standard bibliography as produced by Zotero (`refs_list.bib`).

-We want a list of scientific contributions at the beginning of the thesis, with a formatting on the line of “Paper I: **Author** and other (Year) Title.
+We want a list of scientific contributions at the beginning of the thesis, with a formatting on the idea of “Paper I: **Author** and other (Year) Title.
 Journal.”.
 But in the actual references at the end of the thesis, we want all the papers (including the ones not included in the thesis) to appear in the same list, with proper formatting (et al. after